There's a Reason Korean Sunscreens Are Unmatched When It Comes to UV Protection

 (Image credit: Getty Images)

-Few beauty routines emphasize the importance of sunscreen as much as the Korean beauty regimen, with every K-Beauty brand including a sunscreen meant to protect against UVA and UVB rays while sitting matte under your makeup.
+Few beauty routines emphasize the importance of sunscreen as much as a Korean beauty regimen, with almost every K-Beauty brand including a sunscreen meant to protect against UVA and UVB rays while sitting matte under your makeup.
 Korean sunscreens are packed with ingredients that promote long-term skin health, and they often don’t include a white cast—meaning there are versions for every skin tone and texture.

 "With Korean sunscreen, you feel like you're wearing skincare, and that sun protection is just part of that,” Dr. Zion Ko Lamm, a board-certified doctor of internal medicine and expert in Korean skincare, tells Marie Claire.